top of page

 THINGS YOU NEED TO RELEASE YOUR MUSIC

 • Your song must be mastered.
 I can do this with my AI subscription for acceptable results, but for the best outcome I will send your final mixes to Masquerade Mastering.
-Your mastered tracks will be provided to you as WAV files.

 • Your release title, song title(s), and artist name must be in title case, and you must only use standard keyboard characters.